binyueconomics/binyueconomics.github.io/README.md

 I'm a PhD candidate at the Economics Department of the University of Essex.
 My research cuts across labour, trade and urban economics and often involves using large-scale administrative data.

 ### Research Interests
-Inequality, Labour economics, Microeconometrics and Trade
+Firm Heterogeneity, Labour economics, Microeconometrics and Trade

 ### Contact
 Email: <bin.yu@essex.ac.uk>